 - Photography and video recruitment for children under State guardianship.

-The timeline between application and placement provides a great opportunity for families to educate themselves with training and experiences such as:
+The timeline between application and placement provides a great opportunity for families to continue education.
+See below for a variety of educational resources:

 - Reading nonfiction and fiction books related to foster care and parenting;

 - Attend online and live trainings: https://www.mnadopt.org/training/;

 - Seek out opportunities to get to know other families who provide foster care;

 - Talk to your licensing worker about other ways in which you can prepare, such as exploring becoming a respite provider, which would allow you to engage with other families and get first-hand experience caring for a child(ren) with varying needs.

 - Documentary: ReMoved Part One & Part Two: https://removedfilm.myshopify.com/ The ReMoved Films have been created with the intent to bring light to the often-unknown subjects of Foster Care and Child Abuse/Neglect.